 They are excellent cut flower subjects, having a lily-like fragrance.

 Montbretias (Tritonia), African gladiolus

-These South African bulbs which closely resemble miniature Gladiolus primulinus are of easiest culture.
+These South African bulbs, closely resembling miniature Gladiolus primulinus, are of the easiest culture.

 The colors range from soft yellow through varying orange to deep red.
 Their late flowering habits (August and September) are of considerable value, both from the standpoint of cutting and garden decoration.